-QUESTIONER: My question is that and is not...it is not for me, it is for my friend.
-He says that in the antique Greek manuscripts they do not use the term cross they use...and also in that time that they used either like a T cross or a Hex cross and that the antique manuscripts never use the term cross only tree.
-And because of this, he says that our Bible or the modern day Bible is not complete.
-Could you explain how the transition from tree to cross came about or is that true?
+AUDIENCE: My question is that – and it is not for me, it is for my friend.
+He says that in the antique Greek manuscripts they do not use the term cross.
+They use – and also in that time – that they used either a T cross or a hex cross.
+And that the antique manuscripts never use the term cross, only tree.
+And because of this he says that our Bible or the modern day Bible is not complete.
+Could you explain how the transition from tree to cross came about, or is that true?
 I don't know.

-QUESTIONER: The problem arises as to the validity of every word and that is the discussion that we were having.
+AUDIENCE: The problem arises as to the validity of every word, and that is the discussion that we were having.

-JOHN: Yeah, well, you should look at an original Greek text and see if Colossians 2:14, 2:11 to 14 and see what the word is there.
-2:10 and following and see if you see the word cross there.
-See what the original Greek text says.
-And I think you’ll see that it’s the word cross.
+JOHN: Well, you should look at an original Greek text, they have Colossians 2:14, 2:11-14, see what the word is there, 2:10 and following, and see if you see the word cross there.
+See what the original Greek text says, and I think you’ll see that it’s the word cross.
 Okay.
 Great.

-Thank you Father for the fellowship we’ve enjoyed tonight.
-Thank you for the wonderful privilege of being in Your Word, and we’re so grateful for what You’re doing in our midst and our fellowship.
-Thank you for the love of Your Word that we see in the hearts of Your people.
-Help us Lord to understand the things we can’t understand and to trust You for the things that are beyond our understanding.
-And we pray that You do Your work in every heart.
-We thank you in Christ’s name.
+Thank You, Father, for the fellowship we’ve enjoyed tonight.
+Thank You for the wonderful privilege of being in Your Word and we’re so grateful for what You’re doing in our midst in our fellowship.
+Thank You for the love of Your Word that we see in the hearts of Your people.
+Help us, Lord, to understand the things we can’t understand and to trust You to the things that are beyond our understanding.
+And we pray that You’ll do Your work in every heart.
+We thank You in Christ’s name.
 Amen.